 10 free things to do in Cornwall this summer

 On a budget?
-A bit of insider knowledge (open gardens, cultural gems, where to play sports...) is all you need.
-Don't miss these 10 free things to do this summer in Cornwall.
+A bit of insider knowledge (free events, cultural gems, resident perks...) is all you need.
+Don't miss these free things to do this summer in Cornwall.

 If the purse strings are tighter this year and you’re wondering how on earth you might elicit some joy from the next few weeks, you’re in the same boat as us.
 Precisely why we’ve been rummaging through the internet for free things to do.
 Light of pocket but still pumped for summer fun?
 Look no further.